Lavarand

 The Wall of Entropy is a wall of lava lamps at the San Francisco headquarters of Cloudflare, which was inspired by Lavarand.

 Lavarand is a hardware random number generator designed and trademarked by Silicon Graphics (SGI) in 1996.
 The system operates by digitizing the chaotic patterns of warm wax blobs oozing inside an array of lava lamps.
 This data is then processed with a cryptographic hash function to produce a high-quality seed for a cryptographically-secure pseudorandom number generator (CSPRNG).

 From 1997 to 2001, SGI ran a website that demonstrated the technology.
 Its visually distinct method made it a frequently cited example of entropy sourcing.

-The concept was later revived and popularized by Cloudflare, which uses a wall of lava lamps in its office lobby as one component of its entropy-gathering system, the Wall of Entropy.
+The concept was later revived and popularized by Cloudflare, which uses a wall of lava lamps in its office lobby as one component of its entropy gathering system.

 History

 SGI's invention of Lavarand was a direct response to a significant security crisis in the mid-1990s as the Internet was transitioning into a commercial platform.
 The security of the new Secure Sockets Layer (SSL) protocol depended on high-quality random numbers for generating session keys.
-In 1995, computer scientist Phillip Hallam-Baker discovered that the implementation of SSL in Netscape Navigator, the era's dominant web browser, used a predictable method for seeding its pseudorandom number generator.
+In 1995, computer science PhD students Ian Goldberg and David A. Wagner discovered that the implementation of SSL in Netscape Navigator, the era's dominant web browser, used a predictable method for seeding its pseudorandom number generator.
 The seed was derived from the time of day, the process ID, and the parent process ID.
 An attacker could potentially guess these values, predict the seed, and compromise a secure session.
 This vulnerability highlighted the critical need for accessible and unpredictable sources of entropy to seed cryptographic systems.

 Lavarand was SGI's solution, invented and patented in 1996, the year after the Netscape vulnerability was exposed, by mathematician and cryptologist Landon Curt Noll, software engineer Robert G. Mende, and Sanjeev Sisodiya.
 Noll was already known for his work on large prime numbers and for co-creating the Fowler-Noll-Vo (FNV) hash function.